12 Best Apps Like Duolingo for Serious Language Learners in 2026

 | Availability | Web, iOS, Android. |

-| Standout Features | Expert-designed courses, real-world dialogues, speech recognition, spaced review. |
+| Standout Features | CEFR-aligned paths, expert-designed courses, real-world dialogues, speech recognition, spaced review. |

 | Pros | Practical content, clear learning paths, short lessons. |